 The common seal (which incidentally isn’t as common as the grey seal these days!) has a shorter snout and generally a rounder, “cuter” face.
 It’s the type of face guaranteed to get an “aah!” from children when they see one while the grey seal, whilst attractive in it’s own right, is far less appealing to eye for many people.
 Here’s a photo of a common seal to illustrate the point:

 So as you can see these two species have very different face/head shapes and can quite easily be told apart.
-You’ve read the descriptions and seen the pictures so here are a few more for you to test your newfound knowledge out on – answers at the end!
+You’ve read the descriptions and seen the pictures so here are is one more for you to test your newfound knowledge out on – answer at the end!

-Answers: picture number one is a common seal while picture number two is a grey seal.
-Did you get them right?!
+Answer: it is a grey seal.
+Did you get it right?!